M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Finding efficient labelling strategies

 \section{Finding efficient labelling strategies}

-In this appendix we first present the solution to a tractable modification of the functional optimization problem described in \eqref{eq:OptimizationProblemForGreedyApproach}.
-Using this solution labelling probabilities that does not necessarily meet the overlap constraint.
-We then describe the procedure that we used to enforce the overlap constraint while ensuring the budget constraint is met.
-We also give further details the adaptive procedure that uses prespecified strata to determine the labelling rule.
-We conclude with a demonstration of the asymptotic optimality of the tuning matrix at \eqref{eq:EstimatedOptimalTuningMatrix}.
+In this appendix we first frame the task of minimizing asymptotic variance of a single component of the Multiwave Predict-Then-Debias estimator (using only the first $k^*$ waves) as an optimization problem.
+We then present a solution to a tractable modification of the functional optimization problem.
+Using this solution results in labelling probabilities that do not necessarily meet the overlap constraint.
+We then describe the post-hoc procedure that we used to enforce the overlap constraint while ensuring the budget constraint is met.
+We also give further details on the adaptive procedure that uses prespecified strata to determine the labelling rule.